ysengoku/42-ft_transcendence/doc/features/CHAT_AND_LIVE_EVENTS.md

 ### User Presence system

-A dedicated periodic cron job runs to check inactive sessions.
-Each meaningful API request and WebSocket event refreshes the user's `last_activity` timestamp.
-If a user has been inactive for more than 30 minutes, the cronjob triggers the backend task to mark the user as offline, then the server broadcasts `user_offline` to all active users.

-When a user establishes a session, the server broadcasts `user_online`.
-When all sessions of a user are disconnected or marked inactive, the server broadcasts `user_offline`.
+User presence is updated based on user activity and inactivity.

+Each meaningful API request and WebSocket event checks if a user is considered offline in database.
+If so, the status changes to **online** and a `user_online` event is boroadcasted to all active users.
+A user becomes offline immedidately when all sessions are closed, and also via a periodic check.
+A cronjob runs every minute to mark users as **offline** if their last activity timestamp is older than 30 minutes, boradcasting `user_offline` events.

 Upon receiving these events, the client updates the corresponding user's online status indicators.

+For more details about **cronjob**, see [CRONTAB doc](../server/CRONTAB.md).

 <br />